How To Go Vegan

 6. Do the best you can

-So, as I’ve mentioned a couple of times now, animal products are unfortunately everywhere, from mascara, to tattoo ink to wine.
+So, as I’ve mentioned a couple of times now, animal products are unfortunately everywhere, from mascara to tattoo ink to wine.
 So what do you do?
-You start somewhere and only you decides what is important to you.
+You start somewhere and only you decide what is important to you.
 No one else.
-As I wrote in the beginning, take it gradually, fist focus on the food, then decide if you want to start replacing your make up, find tattoo-artists that use vegan ink, to finding out what wines and hard liquor is vegan.
+As I wrote in the beginning, take it gradually, first focus on the food, then decide if you want to start replacing your make-up, find tattoo artists that use vegan ink, to find out what wines and hard liquor is vegan.
 Take it in your own stride.
 When you start to realise just how much animal products are everywhere and in literally everything, it can be so daunting.
 So just start somewhere and take it in your stride.

 7. Supplements